The 2015 UBA Softball Leagues are not sanctioned by USSSA, ASA,

 UBA will not issue any refunds once you have completed your registration unless that spot can be filled by another team.
-If you withdraw from the league after the schedule is complete than No Refund will be issued.
+If you withdraw from the league after the schedule is complete then no refund will be issued.

 *NO REFUNDS WHATSOEVER WILL BE ISSUED TO TEAMS WHO ARE SUSPENDED FROM LEAGUE PLAY.
-THIS INCLUDES UMPIRE FEES.
-FOLLOW THE RULES AND BEHAVE.
+FOLLOW THE RULES.

 General Rules for UBA League Play

 With the exception of the Men’s Power League, any ASA or USSSA bat that passes the test via the UBA bat tester will be legal in play.
+Bats that are on the ASA or USSSA “banned list” are not allowed to be used.
 Random testing will occur at the fields.
-In addition, a bat will be automatically confiscated and brought to UBA for testing if it hits a ball that strikes a player.
-The Men’s Power League are required to have the NEW 2014 USSSA Stamp.
+In addition, a bat will be removed from play for immediate testing at the field if it generates a hit where the ball strikes a defenseless player.
+After the bat passes the test, it will be immediately returned.
+If the bat fails the test, it will be confiscated permanently and the player ejected from play for the evening.
+The Men’s Power League is required to have the USSSA (thumb print) stamp.